appositeit/windowdivisions/README.md

-# windowdivisions
+# Window Divisions

-Gnome extensions that alllows you to define the number of divisions you want, and cycle a window through those divisions
+Gnome extensions that alllows you to define the number of horizontal divisions you want a window to layout, and using a keyboard short cut you can cycle a window through those divisions.